jameshuynh/jameshuynh.github.io/_posts/2016-01-28-ajax-pagination-on-rails-and-kaminari.md

 This will cause the URL bar to display ``http://current-domain-name.com/new-url``, but won't cause the browser to load ``/new-url`` or even check that ``/new-url`` exists.

-##### 4. Finally, you can hook an event into pop state event, which is when the user clicks on Back / Forward button on the browser.
+##### 4. Hooking an event into pop state event

+When user clicks on Back / Forward button on the browser, you can bind a havascript function as its callback.
 This would help our application load approriate URL

 {% highlight javascript %}